AdamMil/KubernetesClient.Fluent/README.md

     c.Request(pod).Status().Put() // update a pod's status
     c.Request(pod).Subresource("log") // read a pod's logs
     c.Request(pod).Put().DryRun(true) // simulate replacing a resource
-    c.Request().RawUri("/apis/…") // specify a raw URL
+    c.Request().RawUri("/apis/...") // specify a raw URL
     etc...

-It works with both built-in and custom resource type.
+It works with both built-in and custom resource types.
 For advanced operations, you can:

 * Use custom resource types and HTTP verbs
 * Modify request and content headers